-Linda gives solo talks; participates in interfaith panel discussions; and conducts training workshops for educators on how to teach about religion & avoid controversy; and frequently gives talks to adult education groups at houses of worship.
+Book Linda now for workshops and in-person talks (pandemic permitting) in 2022.
+Linda gives solo talks as a conference keynoter; participates in interfaith panel discussions; and conducts training workshops for educators on how to teach about religion & avoid controversy; and frequently gives talks to adult education groups at houses of worship.
 She also is available to speak at book clubs.
-In 2015-16, places she spoke at included: Boston College; Merrimack College; Temple Isaiah of Lexington; Sacred Heart Church in Lexington; the Dallas Jewish Community Center; Facing History & Ourselves in Brookline, Mass.; Decatur Book Festival in Georgia and the Boston Book Festival.
-She has spoken at numerous churches and temples.
+In recent years, she has spoken at the Chautauqua Institution, Harvard Divinity School; Northwestern University; Boston College; Merrimack College; the National Council of the Social Studies annual conference; numerous temples and churches; the Dallas Jewish Community Center; Facing History & Ourselves in Brookline, Mass.; Decatur Book Festival in Georgia and the Boston Book Festival.

 Publicity materials available from publicist Caitlin Meyer at Beacon Press at firstname.lastname@example.org.